How many times have you failed at trying to achieve your goals?

 I have my own theory based on my experience and I present it below.

-Why We Fail At Setting Goals
+Why We Fail To Achieve Our Goals

 I think there are 2 reasons why people quit so quickly when trying to reach their goals.